 Under certain circumstances, Google will help you remove photos from search results.
 While this isn’t the same as removing a photo from the Internet, it still helps to minimize exposure of the image.
-View Google’s Removal Policies and legal removal requests to find out more about the situations in which Google will remove content, including copyright infringement and sensitive personal information.
+View Google’s Removal Policies to find out more about the situations in which Google will remove content, including copyright infringement and sensitive personal information.

 Also, Google offers a filtered Safe Search that keeps pornography and other offensive images out of some search results.
 If the photo you want removed qualifies as pornographic or offensive, you can have it removed from the filtered search results by reporting it as offensive.

 Contact our team now to get personalized help removing damaging images from Google.

 Keep in mind that even if you don’t own the website where the photo is hosted, if you own the photo, you can take advantage of the Digital Millennium Copyright Act in some cases.
 Of course, it’s important to note that this only applies if you are the photographer and copyright holder of the photo, and fair use may apply.

 Individuals who have photos on mugshot websites have special resources that can help.
 In some states, it’s illegal to charge citizens for mugshot removal, and photos must be removed upon request.
 That’s great news for citizens in protected states, but others may not be so lucky.
 Still, as new laws are introduced and Google and payment processors punish mug shot websites, it’s becoming easier to get your photo removed.
 Start by checking the website’s policy and requesting removal, then involve legal action if your state offers it.

 Photos Live Forever Online, but Not On Google